chainer/chainer/docs/source/upgrade.rst

 Variable is not a part of a computational graph anymore
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The :class:`Variable` class has been separated into two distinct classes, the ``Variable`` class and the :class:`VariableNode` class, since Chainer v2.
+The :class:`Variable` class has been separated into two distinct classes, the :class:`Variable` class and the :class:`VariableNode` class, since Chainer v2.
 Every class:`Variable` object owns its own :class:`VariableNode` object.
-A computational graph consists of :class:`Function` objects and :class:``VariableNode` objects.
+A computational graph consists of :class:`Function` objects and :class:`VariableNode` objects.
 When one applies a :class:`Function` to a :class:`Variable`, the :class:`VariableNode` object of the variable is extracted and set to one of the inputs of the function.

 Note that the underlying data array of the variable is till held by the :class:`Variable` object.
 It allows each :class:`Function` implementation to release unneeded arrays from the computational graph, resulting in greatly reduced memory consumption.

-This change does not affect most users' code.
+**This change does not affect most users' code.**
 If you are directly traversing the computational graph by yourself or modifying the graph ad-hoc, you may have to update your code.
 In most cases, it is enough to just change :class:`Variable` into :class:`VariableNode` in the code traversing the computational graph.